 Twenty-one studies reported a measure of unprotected intercourse (n = 13,665).
 Of these, 14 reported the number of times participants engaged in unprotected sexual intercourse or intercourse without a condom over various time frames (e.g., past 30 days, past 3 months), with different degrees of specificity regarding the type of partner or sexual intercourse act.
 When combined to estimate an overall effect, there was a small but statistically significant difference between groups.
 Fewer unprotected intercourse occasions were reported among those assigned to the intervention conditions (pooled MD -0.94, 95% CI -1.40, -0.48, I2 16%) (Table 6 and Appendix G Figure 2).
 Overall, findings for individual studies reporting this outcome were mostly consistent when results were compared for other outcomes, including STI.
-The exception was the Centering Pregnancy Plus intervention: STI rates were not statistically different, but the intervention was associated with fewer reported acts of unprotected intercourse at 12-month followup (mean [SD] 3.9 [6.5] in the intervention group, 5.3 [7.8] in the control group (p=0.04).126 Among studies that did not report STI outcomes, the Safe Sistah intervention, described above with the condom use results, also reported fewer unprotected acts of sexual intercourse at 4 months of followup.107 intervention involving STI testing and counseling and ten individual therapy sessions.
-Fewer in the intervention group reported any unprotected anal intercourse (12%) compared to those in the control group (68%) (p<0.001).159 Differences in reports of unprotected intercourse were also seen in a trial testing a low-contact computer-based intervention that provided numerous emails with internet links to informational and motivational content.
+The exception was the Centering Pregnancy Plus intervention: STI rates were not statistically different, but the intervention was associated with fewer reported acts of unprotected intercourse at 12-month followup (mean [SD] 3.9 [6.5] in the intervention group, 5.3 [7.8] in the control group (p=0.04).
+Among studies that did not report STI outcomes, the Safe Sistah intervention, described above with the condom use results, also reported fewer unprotected acts of sexual intercourse at 4 months of followup.

+Two recent studies reported statistically significant differences in reported unprotected intercourse.
+A small study among adult males who mostly identified their sexual orientation as gay or bisexual evaluated reports of unprotected anal intercourse nine months after an intervention involving STI testing and counseling and ten individual therapy sessions.
+Fewer in the intervention group reported any unprotected anal intercourse (12%) compared to those in the control group (68%) (p<0.001).
+162 Differences in reports of unprotected intercourse were also seen in a trial testing a low-contact computer-based intervention that provided numerous emails with internet links to informational and motivational content.
 The intervention was tested with sexually active adolescent and young adults of any gender, most of whom identified as Black or Hispanic.
-At 3 months followup, fewer reported any unprotected intercourse in the intervention group (17%) compared with the control group (48%) (p<0.05).163
+At 3 months followup, fewer reported any unprotected intercourse in the intervention group (17%) compared with the control group (48%) (p<0.05).
+166